Via to Transit

 Get the app, book a ride

 Home, work or school is just a short, on-demand ride away from your Link light rail station.
-Ride and connect to Link light rail and buses at the Mount Baker, Columbia City, Othello, Rainier Beach, or Tukwila International Blvd. stations.
+Ride Via to Transit and connect to Link light rail and buses at the Othello, Rainier Beach, or Tukwila International Blvd. stations.

-Via to Transit is a new, pilot on-demand service that connects riders to and from five transit hubs in southeast Seattle and Tukwila starting April 16, 2019.
-People who live, work, or go to school within the specified service areas can download the app and request a ride from Via to Transit to get to one of five transit hubs: Mount Baker, Columbia City, Othello, Rainier Beach, and Tukwila International Blvd.
-From there, riders can catch Link light rail or access one of 14 bus routes.
-The new service is brought to you by King County Metro in partnership with Sound Transit and the City of Seattle for a 12-month pilot period.
+Via to Transit is a pilot, on-demand service connecting riders to and from three transit hubs in southeast Seattle and Tukwila.
+People who live, work, or go to school within the specified service areas can download the app and request a ride from Via to Transit and catch Link light rail or a bus at the following stations: Othello, Rainier Beach, and Tukwila International Blvd.
+The Via to Transit service is brought to you by King County Metro.

-We understand that getting to transit can be challenging, whether you have limited options for accessing bus or light rail stations through public transportation or the spots at your park & ride are full too early in the morning.
-Via to Transit gets you to one of five stations to catch Link light rail or 14 buses to get you to your destination, with greater ease and peace of mind.
-This is one of many services we are testing to learn how we can serve you better—we want to know how it's working for you!
+We understand that getting to transit can be challenging, whether you have limited options for accessing bus or light rail stations through public transportation, or you find the spots at your Park & Ride full too early in the morning.
+Via to Transit will get you to one of three stations so you can catch Link light rail or the 9 buses that serve those stations.
+We’ll get you where you need to go, with greater ease and peace of mind.
+This is one of many services we are testing to learn how we can serve you better—please let us know how it’s working for you!

 How much does it cost to ride?